-Goodwill from CGUs is tested for impairment at least each year and more frequently if events or changes in circumstances indicate that the carrying value may be impaired.
-Impairment losses on goodwill are not reversed.
+Goodwill from the CGU is tested for impairment at least each year and more frequently if events or changes in circumstances indicate that the carrying value may be impaired.
+Impairment losses on goodwill are not reversed.}

-Goodwill arising on business combinations is allocated to each of the Group's cash generating units (CGUs) or groups of cashgenerating units that are expected to benefit from the synergies of the combination, irrespective of whether other assets or liabilities of the Group are assigned to those units or groups of units.
+Goodwill arising on business combinations is allocated to each the Group's cash generating unit (CGU) or groups of cash-generating units that are expected to benefit from the synergies of the combination, irrespective of whether other assets or liabilities of the Group are assigned to those units or groups of units.
 Each unit or group of units to which the goodwill is allocated:

-- · Represents the lowest level within the Group at which the goodwill is monitored for internal management purposes; and - Is not larger than an operating segment.
+- Represents the lowest level within the Group at which the goodwill is monitored for internal management purposes; and - Is not larger than an operating segment.

-Impairment is determined by assessing the recoverable amount (value in use) and, if appropriate, the fair value less costs to sell of the CGU (or group of CGUs), to which the goodwill relates.
+Impairment is determined by assessing the recoverable amount (value in use) and, if appropriate, the fair value less costs to sell of the CGU, to which the goodwill relates.